Tom Steyer: 2020 presidential campaign

 After initially indicating that he would not seek the presidency, Steyer launched a campaign for the Democratic presidential nomination on July 9, 2019, in an online campaign video posted to Twitter.
 As a self-funded candidate, Steyer committed himself to spending millions of dollars in campaign advertising.

-Steyer qualified for, and participated in, six televised Democratic primary debates and failed to qualify for one debate.
+Steyer qualified for, and participated in, six televised Democratic primary debates.
+He failed to qualify for one debate.

-Steyer came in seventh place in the Iowa caucuses and sixth place in the New Hampshire primaries, out of 11 active candidates, receiving no delegates.
+Steyer came in seventh place in the Iowa caucuses.
+He finished in sixth place out of 11 active candidates in the New Hampshire primaries, receiving no delegates.
 He earned no national pledged delegates from Iowa, New Hampshire, or Nevada.
 Steyer spent a great deal of time and money in South Carolina, far outspending other candidates.
-However, on February 29, 2020, he finished third (behind Joe Biden and Bernie Sanders) with 11% of the vote and no pledged delegates.
-Following that result, he suspended his campaign.
+However, on February 29, 2020, he finished third in the 2020 South Carolina Democratic primary (behind Joe Biden and Bernie Sanders) with 11% of the vote and no pledged delegates.
+Following the South Carolina primary, Steyer suspended his campaign.

-Steyer spent over $253 million, with all but a little over $3.5 million coming from his personal funds.
-This amount worked out to be $3,373 for every vote he received in the three primaries where he was on the ballot before dropping out of the race.
-During Steyer's time as a candidate, his campaign spending surpassed every other Democratic candidate except for fellow billionaire Michael Bloomberg.
+Steyer spent over $253 million on his 2020 presidential campaign.
+Nearly $250 million of that sum consisted of his personal funds.
+In the three primaries where he was on the ballot before dropping out of the race, he spent $3,373 for every vote he received.
+During Steyer's time as a candidate, his campaign spending surpassed the spending of every other Democratic candidate except fellow billionaire Michael Bloomberg.

-After leaving the race, Steyer co-chaired then Vice President Biden’s Climate Engagement Advisory Council to help mobilize climate voters.
-The Advisory Council also included Dr. Cecilia Martinez, executive director of the Center for Earth, Energy & Democracy, Lonnie R. Stephenson, head of the International Brotherhood of Electrical Workers, future Secretary of the Interior Deb Haaland, Carol Browner, a top climate official in the Obama years and board chair of the League of Conservation Voters, and Harold Mitchell, Jr., a former South Carolina state representative and founder of the ReGenesis Community Development Corporation.
+After leaving the race, Steyer co-chaired then–former Vice President Biden's Climate Engagement Advisory Council to help mobilize climate voters.